Bed Sheets

 • Switch to TENCEL™ if you're an eco-conscious buyer looking for less costly options.

-Silk is one of the most well known fabrics in the market globally.
+Silk is one of the most well-known fabrics in the market globally.
 Many countries have continued to use this type of fabric for centuries because of its many benefits.
 However, is silk still the best and most practical option?
 What are its similarities and differences with the newer fabric TENCEL™?
 Let’s find out.

 silk fabric

-Image by Sam Diederichs from Pexels
+Image By Sam Diederichs From Pexels

-Silk is a fiber that is usually made out of the cocoons of silkworms.
+Silk is a fibre that is usually made out of the cocoons of silkworms.
 It has been used for centuries for clothing and other textiles because of its strong, shiny, and durable qualities.
 In addition, silk has a smooth texture and a lustrous sheen, making it popular for garments and home decorations.
 Its high price, elegance, and softness make it luxurious in the fashion and fabric industry.

 Silk was predominantly used and valued in ancient China, and it was used initially to wrap a child's body in a tomb.
 It was also a textile that was exclusive to the Emperor.
 This fabric had high value and was used as a form of currency that was measured in length.
 The Silk Road was the known route for the trading of silk that connected the West to the East, and it continues to be known as The Silk Road even until this day.